Why should you take the Mediation Training Program?

 ADVANCE YOUR CAREER

-For those who already have 40 hours of specialized mediation and related training from a recognized program or institution, successful completion of this course (NIMC) enables you to satisfy the educational criteria while applying for the Qualified Mediator (Q. Med) designation with the ADR Institute of Canada.
+The successful completion of this course (NIMC), along with 40 hours of additional specialized mediation and related training from a recognized program or institution, will satisfy the educational component towards applying for the Qualified Mediator (Q. Med) designation with the ADR Institute of Canada.

 The Q. Med. designation is a national designation you can proudly display on your Curriculum Vitae.
 It shows that you have put the time and energy into developing your communication and conflict management skills that will serve you and others well.